Public Protector called to probe Ramaphosa’s role in Simelane loan controversy

 A formal complaint against President Cyril Ramaphosa has been lodged at the office of the Public Protector for their handling of a loan between Minister Thembi Simelane and Gundo Wealth Solutions.

-In a letter dated October 14, 2024, the complainant Elias Muller asked the Public Protector advocate Kholeka Gcaleka to investigate whether Ramaphosa acted dishonestly and pretended not to know when he requested a report from Simelane about her R575,600 loan from Gundo Wealth Solutions before appointing her to his executive.
+In a letter dated October 14, 2024, the complainant Elias Muller asked the Public Protector advocate Kholeka Gcaleka to investigate whether Ramaphosa acted dishonestly and pretended not to know when he requested a report from Simelane about her R575 600 loan from corruption-accused Gundo Wealth Solutions before appointing her to his executive.

 This comes after media reports that Simelane was allegedly bullied by the Presidency into issuing a press statement denying that she told the ANC Integrity Commission that Ramaphosa knew about the loan before appointing her as a deputy minister in August 2021.